Oxalic acid, sorrel salt

 OTHER COMMON USES

 - Textile stain remover for cleaning rust, perspiration, blood, food, oil, varnish, and ink stains.
-Browse our range of professional rust removal products.
+Browse our range of professional anti-rust products.

 - Removal of rust stains on cement and marble

-- Cleaning and polishing metals (including stainless steel)
+- Cleaning and polishing of metals (including stainless steel)

 USAGE INSTRUCTIONS